worldbank/gld/Support/B - Country Survey Details/MAR/ENE/Geographic Information.md

 | Ed Dakhla-Oued ed Dahab  | Equivalent to former Oued Ed-Dahab-Lagouira region   | No change, equivalent to the former Oued Ed-Dahab-Lagouira region.                                                   |

 ## Constructing region variable (`subnatid1`) in the dataset
 The region variable is not available in all the raw survey data we received.
-We used a set of separate datasets that map each primary sampling unit (PSU) to their regions.
+We used a set of separate datasets that map each primary sampling unit (PSU) to their respective regions.
 With the PSU information available in all the raw survey data, merging this PSU-level data to the raw dataset allowed us to construct the region variable.

-With sampling frames changing over time, an important intermediate step involved identifying the correct sampling frame used for each survey.
-The set of PSU codes for each sampling frame is unique, and by using this information, we can determine the sampling frame used in the survey by examining the matches in a sampling frame's list of PSU and that in a given survey round.
-Following this process, we were able to determine the sampling frame used in each survey as follows:
+With sampling frames changing over time, an important step in our approach involved identifying the correct sampling frame used for each survey round.
+Each sampling frame is characterized by a unique set of Primary Sampling Unit (PSU) codes.
+We leveraged this uniqueness by comparing the PSU codes  in each survey round against the list of PSU codes of each sampling frame.
+This comparison allowed us to determine which sampling frame was utilized for a given survey, as outlined in the table below:

 | Survey Years            | Sampling Frame Year                          |
 |-------------------------|----------------------------------------------|